miradam/contrail-wiki/doc/api-configuration.md

 There are multiple options to find out how resources are connected and configured.
 * Read vnc_cfg.xsd to see all resources and their properties, links, etc.
-* Read resource_common.py and resource_xsd.py to see how to use Python configure resources.
+* Read resource_common.py and resource_xsd.py to see how to use Python API configure resources.
 * Run [show-schema](show-schema) that reads vnc_cfg.xsd and show resources, "show-schema list", "show-schema all", "show-schema <resource name>".

 Here are some examples.